Perhaps one of the top reasons people buy Delta-8 is for chronic pain relief, but does it really work? Can Delta-8 actually alleviate chronic pain?

 So, Delta-8 is legal because it does not contain any Delta-9 THC.
 Since some states have their own laws regarding Delta-8, you still need to do your due diligence and make sure you’re not breaking any laws when you place your cannabis product order.

 Reputable retailers of Delta-8 will only sell to states with laws that accurately mirror the Farm Bill’s language.
 However, some retailers will only sell to certain states based on their own interpretation of that specific state’s laws.

 Alright, here’s the deal: the cannabis industry is still a pretty wild beast.
 You can find Delta-8 for pain in some of the most random places, such as at gas stations or a local supermarket, so you want to be sure you know what you’re looking for.
 Unfortunately, not everyone has the consumer’s best interest in mind.

 The main risk factor in purchasing Delta-8 comes from untested, unlicensed Delta-8 THC vape cartridges and other products purchased on the unregulated market (which is precisely why we don’t recommend buying it at the same place you pump your gas).

 We recommend buying Delta-8 gummies and other products online so you can verify the product has undergone third-party testing and has been cleared of any harmful chemicals that make their way into the product during its extraction.

-No matter which of the delta gummies or other edibles you choose to purchase, you always need to make sure the product is from a reputable brand with positive customer reviews and that their products have been lab-tested by third-party labs.
+No matter which Delta gummies or other edibles you choose to purchase, you always need to ensure the product is from a reputable brand with positive customer reviews and that their products have been lab-tested by third-party labs.